cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 Additional Notes
 ----------------

-- Pay attention to the transformation matrices and their composition in the ``forward_kinematics`` method.
 - The ``inverse_kinematics`` method uses gradient descent.
 Ensure you understand how the cost function and gradient are calculated.
 - The ``interpolate_triangle`` method should create a continuous trajectory between the defined triangle points.